-Father Moon taught that, as a result of the Human Fall, we amazing human beings began to see ourselves as worthless - constantly comparing ourselves or being jealous of each other's physical qualities or talents.

-But what about nature?
+Father Moon taught that, as a result of the Human Fall, we amazing human beings began to see ourselves as worthless - constantly comparing ourselves But what about nature?
 Flowers don't compare themselves with each other.
 If they were human, they'd appreciate their unique beauty.
 Wouldn't this way of life be way more uplifting?